brennoscosta/Blog-ReceitaRapida/replit.md

 ## Changelog
 - July 04, 2025.
 Initial setup
 - July 04, 2025.
 Changed to GPT-3.5-turbo and DALL-E 2 for cost optimization per user request
+- July 04, 2025.
+Implemented complete auto-generation system with admin controls and real-time stats
+- July 04, 2025.
+Enhanced recipe system: increased hashtags from 5 to 10, added category and subcategory fields for filtering

 ## User Preferences